 Requirement CS-24.
 This section shall identify each key member of the science team (i.e., one whose participation is essential to the success of the investigation) and his/her roles and responsibilities.
 Resumes or curricula vitae of science team members shall be included as appendices to the CSR.
 The role of each co-investigator (Co-I) shall be explicitly defined, the necessity of that role shall be justified, and the funding source (NASA or contributed) for the PI and each Co-I shall be noted.
+A summary table shall be included, with columns for 1) PI or Co-I name; 2) their roles and responsibilities on the mission; and 3) their time commitment, in FTEs/WYEs, for each phase of the mission, A through F (as specified in Requirement CS-73 to

+Requirement CS-76).
 Non-funded members of the science team shall be identified in the CSR as collaborators; the role of collaborators may be defined and justified.